Cynthia Bolingo

 Cynthia Maduengele Bolingo Mbongo (born 12 January 1993), known as Cynthia Bolingo, is a Belgian sprinter.
-She won the silver medal in the 400 metres at the 2019 European Athletics Indoor Championships.
+In a career beset with injuries, she won the silver medal in the 400 metres at the 2019 European Athletics Indoor Championships and the bronze medal in the 4 × 400 metres at the 2024 European Athletics Championships.

 Bolingo competed in the 200 metres at the 2015 World Championships in Beijing without advancing from the first round.

+A few weeks after winning that silver medal in the 400 metres at the 2019 European Athletics Indoor Championships in Glasgow, Bolingo felt a pain in her Achilles that got worse and worse and finally forced her to scrap the entire 2019 season.
+It would be 18 months before she ran in competition again.

 On 1 June 2021, she broke the Belgian record on the 400 metres at a meeting in Montreuil, France; with a time of 50 seconds and 75 hundreds, she improved upon the 16-year-old time of 51 seconds 45 hundreds by Kim Gevaert, and qualified to compete at the 2020 Olympics.
 A month later, she broke it again, lowering it to 50.29 seconds.
+But then, in the final run-up for the 2020 Summer Olympics in Tokyo, she sustained a hamstring injury in training camp in Mito, Japan, making it impossible for her to run at the Olympics.

+On 22 August 2023 she qualified for the 400 m final of the world championships by setting a time of 49 s 96 in the semi-final, improving her Belgian record and becoming the first Belgian to reach the final of a 400 metres at the 2023 World Championships in Budapest.

+In June 2024, she was on the Belgian 4 × 400 metres women's relay team that won a bronze medal at the European Athletics Championships.
+Early July she again sustained an injury during a 400 m race.
+The injury prevented her from running in both the 4x400 women's and mixed relays at the 2024 Summer Olympics denting Belgian teams's chances for a medal.
+In the only race she did compete in at the Olympics, the women's 400 metres, an obviously not fit Bolingo finished a disappointing 42nd in the heats.